Electroner/SimpleImageEditor/README.md

  [Usage]

+  There is a makefile for compilation, the makefile has command "doc" for generating the doxygen documentation.

   The main program will receive two parameters, image source and destination image (both files name ex:"car.pgm")

-  Then a main menu will appear in the console asking you for the filter edit of the image.
+  Once the program is executed, a main menu will appear in the console asking you for the filter edit of the image.
 Depending in which option did you choose it will ask u again for some parameters.

  [Limitation]